notrobintaylor/fx_llll/README.md

 - **Use a limiter** on the norns output or on the next device in your signal chain.
 - **Start at low volume** when experimenting with high feedback.
 Self-oscillating delays can build gradually and then suddenly peak.
 - **Saturation helps.** At 20–30%, the tanh waveshaping adds compression that tames peaks.
-- **The event system is your safety net.** Set temp action = "all feedback min" at a slow rate as a periodic reset while exploring extreme settings.
+- **The event system is your safety net.** Set assign target = "all feedback min" at a slow rate as a periodic reset while exploring extreme settings.
 - **Be cautious with crossfeed.** Crossfeed at 50% with feedback at 50% produces more total feedback energy than you might expect.
 Start crossfeed low.
 - **Protect your hearing.** This is not a disclaimer for legal purposes.
 It's genuine advice from someone who has startled himself more than once with this effect.